sysghent/plant-pot/workshop/02-software/01-intro-async-embassy/README.md

 Different tasks can have different priorities by assigning them to executors on different cores manually.
 This will be demonstrated in one of the exercises.

-_**Remark**: Different tasks are run co-operatively.
-If you want more automatic scheduling of tasks, you need to use a different framework, [RTIC](https://github.com/rtic-rs/rtic) that can suspend running tasks._
+Embassy tasks are run cooperatively: we assume they will give up (yield) control voluntarily to other tasks.
+If you want more automatic scheduling of tasks, you need to use a different framework, [RTIC](https://github.com/rtic-rs/rtic) that can suspend running tasks.

+For a more standard synchronous (blocking) API, you can use the rp253x-hal crate, which is a hardware abstraction layer (HAL) for the Raspberry Pi Pico 2 W. This HAL provides a synchronous API to interact with the hardware peripherals of the micro-controller.

 ## Standardized API